omines/datatables-bundle/docs/source/index.html.md

 Of course you can modify the base type to fit the controller's specific needs before calling `handleRequest`.
 Secondly, the `createDataTableFromType` function accepts an array as a second argument which is passed to the type class for parametrized instantiation.

+# Javascript

+TBD.

+# Legal

+This software was developed for internal use at [Omines Full Service Internetbureau](https://www.omines.nl/) in Eindhoven, the Netherlands.
+It is shared with the general public under the permissive MIT license, without any guarantee of fitness for any particular purpose.
+Refer to the included `LICENSE` file for more details.